-After careful consideration, we’re happy to name the MSR Groundhogs as our best tent stakes for a secure tent pitch in any terrain.
-These strong and durable aluminum Y stakes are super lightweight and nearly impossible to destroy.
-You can drive them into hard-packed, rocky ground without fearing damage.
+MSR Groundhogs come out on top as our best tent stakes for a secure pitch in any terrain.
+These strong and durable aluminum Y spikes are super lightweight and almost impossible to destroy.
+You can drive them into hard-packed, rocky terrain without fearing damage.

-The stakes are 7.5 inches long and weigh 0.5 ounces.
-The fact that they don’t even budge in loose earth tells us they boast impressive holding power.
+They measure up at 7.5 inches in length and weigh 0.5 ounces.
+The fact that they don’t even budge in loose earth boasts of their impressive holding power.

 Even the metallic red finish can withstand its fair share of abuse.
-We drove these bad boys into the earth using some nearby rocks, and the stakes were barely scratched.
-The bright finish makes it super easy to see in low light, and the reflective pull cords serve as additional visibility aids.
+We drove these stakes into the ground using some nearby rocks, and they hardly had a scratch on them.
+The bright finish makes them super easy to see in low light, and the reflective pull cords serve as additional visibility aids.

-The long, slender stakes provide extra security in storms.
-However, while they stack efficiently and don’t weigh much, they may be too heavy for ultralight-backpackers.
+These long, slender spikes provide extra security in storms.
+However, while they stack well and don’t weigh too much, they may be too heavy for ultralight-backpackers.

 Looking for the best tent stakes?